Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 Tamale with red chile sauce is truly amazing!

-There really wasn’t a decision to be made, I knew exactly where I would be having dinner on my first night in Albuquerque.
 The tamales with red chile sauce is now one of my favorite meals!
 Another excellent choice is the chile relleno where both dishes highlight the unique flavors of New Mexican cuisine.

 New Mexican food combines different spices and herbs that blend Native American, Mexican and European flavors.
 The highlight of this tasty food is the Hatch Chile Pepper, both red and green.